Manganese Removal From The Drinking Water - Does the Berkey water filter remove Manganese?

 Testing for Manganese

-You can suspect your water if it has an orange-brown stain and a bitter and metallic taste.
-Only then can you easily identify the presence of manganese in your home.
 However, before you treat the issue, it is best to have the water tested first.
-With this, you can know the amount, concentration, and kinds of chemicals from out of this metal.
+This will allow you to determine the amount, concentration, and kinds of chemicals derived from this metal.

 Meanwhile, there are two types of metals inside the home water.
 These are known as oxidized and reduced.